jonathanbell/laravel-docker/README.md

 To run from the host: `docker-compose exec laravel <shell command to run here>`

-Or, SSH to your Laravel container: `docker exec -u 0 -it laravel bash` and run all the commands your heart desires.
+Or, SSH to your Laravel container (as root): `docker exec -u 0 -it laravel bash` and run all the commands your heart desires there.

----

-In order to SSH to the database container, use: `docker exec -u 0 -it laravel-db bash`